 Leave a Little Ash

 It is encouraged to clean the firebox (where the logs burn) every month throughout the fire-burning seas.
 Leave a little less than an inch of ash in your chimney.
 This way, the coals from fresh fires will maintain warmness more efficiently.
 When you scoop up the rest, be very cautious to set them outside.
-Ashes can continue to be hot a long after fireplace has extinguished.
+Ashes can continue to be hot long after the fireplace has been extinguished.

 Keep the Fireplace Chimney Area Clear